Last Updated on November 17, 2023 by Electricalvolt

 - Conductivity is directly proportional to the temperature of the solution.

-- Hence temperature compensation is needed for every conductivity meter for getting accurate readings.
+- Hence, temperature compensation is needed for every conductivity meter to get accurate readings.

-- Generally, conductivity is calculated based on the reference temperature of 25 degree centigrade.
+- Generally, conductivity is calculated based on the reference temperature of 25 degrees centigrade.

 How do we measure conductivity?

 There are two types of conductivity measurements: contact and induction.
-The choice to use depends on the magnitude of the conductivity, the corrosive nature of the fluid, and the number of suspended solids.
+The choice to use depends on the conductivity’s magnitude, the fluid’s corrosive nature, and the number of suspended solids.
 In general, the induction method is better when the conductivity is high, the liquid is corrosive, or suspended solids are present.
 The two methods of conductivity measurement are;

 - Contact conductivity measurement